Grants & Awards

 The Umpqua Bank Charitable Foundation supports nonprofit organizations that enhance the quality of life in the communities the bank serves in California, Idaho, Nevada, Oregon, and Washington.
 The Foundation provides Community Giving Grants in the following target giving areas: The Youth Development and Education area focuses on programs that create opportunities for early childhood and K-12 youth that fulfill their educational experience, promote their well-being, and inspire them to reach their full potential.
 The Economic Opportunity area focuses on organizations that promote stability in neighborhoods through assistance to low-to-moderate income individuals and families.
-Community Giving Grant applications are reviewed quarterly; the first application deadline for 2017 is March 31.
+Community Giving Grant applications are reviewed quarterly.
 Visit Umpqua Bank’s website for more information.

 Economic Development Assistance Programs (EDAP)

 The Economic Development Administration (EDA) has published the FY 2017 Economic Development Assistance Programs (EDAP) Federal Funding Opportunity (FFO).
 Through it, the EDA provides strategic investments on a competitive merit basis to support economic development, foster job creation, and attract private investment in economically distressed areas of the United States that support construction, non-construction, technical assistance, and revolving loan fund projects.
 Grants and cooperative agreements made under these programs are designed to leverage existing regional assets and support the implementation of economic development strategies that advance new ideas and creative approaches in distressed communities.
 The estimated total program funding is between the award ceiling of $3 million and award floor of $100,000.
 Additional information on this funding opportunity and eligibility can be accessed here.